Monicalr0/SurviveUni/README.md

 # SurviveUni

-This is a course project for CSC207 Fall 2019 at the University of Toronto.
+This is a course group project for CSC207 Fall 2019 at the University of Toronto.
+I personally contributed using the name "maminyi" in this project.
+I helped develope the "social" part of the game and also some universal part over the three subgames.

 **General Information :**